EvvGC/Firmware/README.md

            consoles with limited input/output features like printf, etc.
 20130711 - updated the CMSIS library to the latest version from ARM (3.2)
-           updated setup/.cproject.orig, confirmed build
+           updated setup/.cproject.orig, confirmed build 20130712 - updated with latest sources from evvaldis, builds ok, still untested